 Enrico ValenzaDo you want to write for packt?

-Enrico Valenza, also known as “EnV," on the Web is an Italian freelance illustrator who mainly collaborates with publishers such as Mondadori Ragazzi and Giunti as a cover artist for science fition and fantasy books.
+Enrico Valenza, also known on the Web as “EnV”, is an Italian freelance illustrator who mainly collaborates with publishers such as Mondadori Ragazzi and Giunti as a cover artist for sci-fi and fantasy books.

-He graduated from Liceo Artistico Statale in Verona, Italy, and was later a student of Giorgio Scarato, an illustrator and painter.
+He graduated from Liceo Artistico Statale in Verona (Italy) and later became a student of illustrator and painter Giorgio Scarato.

-When he started to work, computers weren't very common.
-He spent the first 15 years of his career doing illustration with traditional media, usually on cardboard.
-At that time, he specialized in the use of the air-graph, a technique particularly esteemed for advertisements.
+When he started to work, computers weren't very common, and he spent the first 15 years of his career doing illustration with traditional media, usually on cardboard; particularly, he specialized in the use of the air-graph, a technique particularly esteemed for advertisement works.

-When the movie Jurassic Park was released, he decided to buy a computer and try out the computer graphics that everyone was talking about.
-Totally self-taught for what concerns the many aspects of CG, it was his encounter with the open source philosophy that actually opened up a brand new world of possibilities—Blender in particular.
+When Jurassic Park came into theaters, he decided to buy a computer and try this “computer graphics” everyone was talking about.
+Totally self-taught, it was his encounter with the open source philosophy that actually opened a brand new world of possibilities; in particular Blender.

-In 2005, Enrico won the Suzanne Award for Best Animation, Original Idea, or Story, for the movie New Penguoen 2.38.
-In 2006, he joined the Orange team in Amsterdam for two weeks.
-He helped them in finalizing the shots of Elephants Dream, the first open source animated short movie produced by the Blender Foundation.
+In 2006, he joined the Orange Team in Amsterdam to help in finalizing the shots of the first open source CG animated short movie produced by the Blender Foundation, Elephants Dream.

-For Packt Publishing, Enrico is also writing Blender 2.7 3D Modeling Cookbook, which explains the complete workflow in Blender to build an animated fantasy monster.
-Being a Blender Certified Trainer, he often collaborates as a CG artist with production studios that decide to switch their pipeline to open source.
+Being a Blender Certified Trainer, he collaborates as a CG artist with Italian production studios that decide to switch their pipeline to open source.

-Enrico uses Blender almost on a daily basis for his illustration work, rarely to have the illustration rendered straight by the 3D package, more often as a starting point for painting with other open source applications.
-He has done several presentations and workshops about Blender and its use in productions.
+Enrico uses Blender almost on a daily basis for his illustration jobs, and he has made several presentations and workshops about Blender and its use in production.